 How can I find a small group?

-You can stop by the Next Steps area at your Hope campus after the service, or you can go to our Help Me Find a Group form to let us know more about you and what you might be looking for in a group.
+You can stop by the Next Steps area at your Hope campus after the service, or you can click here to find a small group near you.

 What about childcare?